 Their goal is to produce about 1000 cases annually focusing on limited quantities of high-quality, distinct Pinot Noirs and white wine blends.
 This will allow them to stay involved in all aspects of the business including the vineyard, wine-making, sales and events.

 While trying to slowly build the business, they continued to live and work in Boise, Idaho, but spent 25-30 weekends per year, as well as the entire harvest/crush in Oregon.
-In 2012, they moved the winery to Boise, Idaho and will open at their new location on 1414 Grove Street in Boise's Linen District in March 2013.
+In 2012, they moved the winery to Boise, Idaho and opened at their new location on 1414 Grove Street in Boise's Linen District in March 2013.

 Lonnie and Judy cannot say enough about the many Oregon wine-makers who have "influenced" and assisted them including Scott and Lisa Neal of Coeur de Terre Vineyards, James and Andrea Frey of Trisaetum, Greg McClellan of Trisateum, and Chris Lubberstedt of Methven Vineyards.